-Membership in and support from LaserNet US will provide an opportunity to explicitly support user experimental time on BELLA Center systems, outside of the normal BELLA Center experimental run program, allocated through the LaserNetUS proposal process.
+Membership in and support from LaserNet US provides an opportunity to support user experimental time on BELLA Center systems, outside of the normal BELLA Center experimental run program, and allocated through the LaserNetUS proposal process.

 All members of an experimental team expecting to be present at the BELLA Center must be registered with LBNL through the LBNL onboarding process and complete all required courses before arriving (some courses are only required for specific activities).
 The spokesperson for an accepted LaserNetUS proposal (e.g. they who submitted the proposal) will be asked to name a principal investigator (PI) for the experiment.
 A BELLA Center Scientist Point Of Contact (POC) will be assigned, who will guide the PI through the steps of preparing for their laser time.